bi-kash/backtest/README.md

 python main.py
 ```

-### 4. Easy Excel Configuration
+### 4. Changing Configuration
+You can edit parameter in the file called config.py to update strategy parameters

-The system creates `strategy_parameters_template.xlsx` where you can modify all strategy parameters without coding.
+The system creates `strategy_parameters_template.xlsx` where you can view all strategy parameters.

 ## Excel Output Columns